daisygunn/heiwa-gallery/MANUAL-TESTING.md

 26. As an **admin user** I conducted research and implemented SEO keywords to increase traction to my website.

-- During the planning stage, SEO research was conducted to decide which keywords would help with SEO's:
+- During the planning stage, SEO research was conducted to decide which keywords would help with SEOs:

 ![](assets/images/SEO%20research.jpeg)